 If you are in the mood for a beach holiday, you can also cross over to Lido Island, where you will find the famous Blue Flag beaches (the world's most recognized voluntary awards for beaches, marinas, and sustainable boating tourism operators), just like the ones in Gaeta, close to Rome and Ostuni's surroundings in Southern Italy.

-Lido is mostly known because it houses the Venice International Film Festival.
+Lido is mostly known because it houses the Venice Film Festival.

 If you plan to go to Venice during summertime, I recommend you to stay in Lido, as it takes minutes to cross to the city and you will probably have a better time, during the hot days, while still able to choose to have a stroll in the city.
 Renting a bike is the best way to stroll Lido.

-The island is long and well connected.
-Unlike Venice's main island, there are cars and buses inside of the island.
-You can rent a Mobike and wander around the island’s beaches.
-You can find a lot of restaurants and a vibrant scene in the Gran Viale Santa Maria Elisabetta.
+The island is long and well-connected.
+Unlike Venice's main island, there are cars and buses inside the island.
+You can rent a RideMovi and wander around the island’s beaches.
+You can find a lot of restaurants and vibrant scene in the Gran Viale Santa Maria Elisabetta.

 Lido is very well connected to Venice, as it is located in front of the main island, and they even have an airport.
 So if you feel like having a beach holiday with just a taste of Venice or maybe visiting for a second time, Lido is a great option.